codemercs-com/io-warrior-win/examples/c/README.md

 ## Differences between the IO-Warrior communication
-The main difference between the IO-Warrior is the report size for the communication and the used pipes.
+The main difference for software between the IO-Warrior is the report size for the communication and the used pipes.
 Report size mean how many bytes will be write / read per transcation.